sieber-lab/benchaudit/README.md

-# AuditBench
+# BenchAudit

-Bench is a lightweight pipeline for auditing molecular property and drug–target interaction benchmarks.
+BenchAudit is a lightweight pipeline for auditing molecular property and drug–target interaction benchmarks.
 It standardizes SMILES strings, checks split hygiene, surfaces label conflicts and activity cliffs, and can run simple baseline models.
 Outputs are machine‑readable summaries and drill‑down tables you can inspect or feed into other tools.

 ## Features
 - Config‑driven analysis of tabular, TDC, Polaris, and DTI datasets.